Teaching English in Korea

 Should I get a TEFL qualification?
 Can you recommend a good course?

 Yes!
 Most of our teach abroad programs are now requiring teachers to have a TEFL certification.
-In addition, many schools offer higher salaries to TEFL qualified teachers (as long as the course is 100 hours or more, preferably classroom based).
-If you are interested in getting TEFL qualified we recommend the i-to-i 120 hour online course.
-It’s internationally recognized and very well structured.
-You will also be happy to know that by booking the course through this Reach To Teach link you will receive a further 10% discount off their already discounted price!
+In addition, many schools offer higher salaries to TEFL qualified teachers (as long as the course is 120 hours or more).
+Please refer to our TEFL Directory for examples of courses that are recommended by our schools and by our teachers.

 Can you tell me more about locations within Korea?